 If you’re gonna take the plunge with layers in long hair, you might as well make them stand out as much as possible.
-Primp them up in any way you can, whether that includes a natural ombre, choppy waves or both!
-In fact, mixing color and serious style will put your hair front row center.
-Just make sure you use a heat-protectant spray before styling, as color chemicals mixed with heat can take their toll on your hair.
+Pump them up with a natural ombre, choppy waves or both!
+In fact, mixing color and serious style will put your hair front row, center.
+Make sure you use a heat-protectant spray before styling, as color and heat can take a toll on your hair.

 #43: Long Brown Shag with Blonde Highlights

 There’s a reason the balayage look has grown in popularity over the last few years.
-Not only is it completely flattering and bold, but it’s also low maintenance, a quality we all look for in a good hair style.
+Not only is it completely flattering and bold, it’s also low maintenance—a quality we all look for in a good hair style.

 #44: Chocolate Highlighted Hair

-Long hairstyles for women can be few and far between.
-That’s why hair color is the spice of hair life and a great way to complement a great layered cut.
-Spice up your dull long brown locks by throwing in some honey-colored highlights to lighten things up — literally.
+Hair color is a great way to complement and spice up a great layered cut.
+Lighten up your long brown locks by throwing in some honey-colored highlights.

 #45: Effortlessly Layered

-Chestnut and caramel hues serve as a lovely color update for long layered brunette hair.
-The two shades transition perfectly and naturally through the seamless steps of hair.
+Chestnut and caramel hues create color harmony for long layered brown hair.
+The two shades transition perfectly and naturally with the seamless layers.

 #46: Bright Red Long Layers

-Blondes and brunettes get all the attention in hair trends reviews, leaving redheads as some unappreciated underdog.
-But, the truth is, red locks are often the brightest jewel in the hair world.
-The radiant, orangey crimson color doesn’t need much to shine, but the soft, shaggy layers seem to be the icing on a perfectly shaded cake.
+Blondes and brunettes get all the attention in hair trend reviews, leaving redheads out in the cold.
+That’s unfortunate because red locks are often the brightest jewel in the hair world.
+This radiant, orangey-crimson color doesn’t need much to shine, but the soft, shaggy layers seem to be the icing on a perfectly-shaded cake.

 #47: Long Curly Hairstyle with Swoopy Bangs

-If you’re dying to figure out what to do with your textured, curly hair, it’s time to embrace the cutting shears.
-Choppy, layered haircuts for long hair are ideal for those with crazy, out-of-control manes, as they keep things, well, in control.
-Layers break up the waves and allow them to feel lighter and more manageable.
+If you’re dying to figure out what to do with your textured, curly hair, it’s time to embrace long layers.
+Choppy, layered cuts are ideal for crazy, out-of-control manes by breaking up the waves and making them feel lighter and more manageable.

 #48: Long Rose Gold Locks

-We know cotton candy hair color is getting a lot of press right now, but if you’re not the type to go that extreme, don’t worry.
-You can still have fun with color by splashing a little bit of rose gold into your layers.
+We know cotton-candy hair color is getting a lot of press right now, but if you’re not the type to go that extreme, don’t worry.
+You can still have fun with a little rose gold in your layers.

 #49: Full Voluminous Layers

-Showcase your layers and give your hair some much needed bounce by spritzing your roots with a volumizing root-lifter.
-The heightened hair will also differentiate your layers even more and make them more noticeable.
+Showcase your layers and give your hair some much-needed bounce by spritzing your roots with a volumizing root-lifter.
+The volume will also differentiate your layers even more and make them more noticeable.

 Blondes may have more fun, but blondes rocking long hairstyles are on a whole other level.
-If you are looking to add some shape and body to those lifeless, long locks, add a plethora of multi-dimensional layers that start at the chin and work downward.
-When blow-dried outward, the layers will create bounce and vitality.
+If you are looking to add some shape and body to those long locks, add multi-dimensional layers that start at the chin and work downward.
+Blow-dry the layers outward to create bounce and vitality.

 #51: Farrah Fawcett-like Layers

 For a more retro feel, try shorter, wispy strands in the front and longer ones in the back.
-Such long hairstyles with layers, which are totally giving us some major seventies vibes, are perfect for someone who’s trying to grow out their bangs.
+This look has a major seventies vibe bonus for someone trying to grow out their bangs.

 #52: Windswept Layers for Long Hair

-Doesn’t everyone want to be Beyonce?
+Doesn’t everyone want to be Beyoncé?
 The fame, the chart-topping hits, the clothes, and the perfectly coiffed hair make us all a bit envious.
-While we can’t help you imitate her life, we can help you score windswept locks inspired by the pop star.
-And luckily, it’s a simple task for this style.
-To copy this look, simply swipe some mousse from your hairline to the tips of your mane and work with a hair dryer and a round brush, flipping the ends of your layers out.
-Those flicks will easily help add some more drama to this style.
+While we can’t help you with the music, we can help you score her windswept locks.
+And luckily, it’s simple to achieve.
+Swipe some mousse from your hairline to the tips of your mane and work with a hair dryer and a round brush, flipping the ends of your layers out.
+Those flicks will add some more drama to this style.

 Lots of girls have layers that frame their face, by why stick to the norm?
-Though having such dramatic layers may seem intimidating at first, it actually yields a great hairdo.
-After all, think of all the styles you can rock with this cut: milkmaid braids, half updos and an elongated peppy ponytail?
+Though having such dramatic layers may seem intimidating at first, it actually creates a great hairdo.
+After all, think of all the styles you can rock with this cut: milkmaid braids, half updos, and elongated, peppy ponytails.
 Consider us sold.

 #54: Long Tousled Layers

-In a world where we’re fascinated with lobs and Ruby Rose-esque shaven heads, long haircuts for women can sometimes be read as boring and – dare we say it – basic.
-Yet, tousled hair with just the right texturizing spray always looks fantastic.
+In a world fascinated with lobs and shaved heads à la Ruby Rose, long haircuts for women can sometimes be read as—dare we say it—basic.
+Yet, tousled hair with just the right amount of texturizing spray always looks fantastic.
 To copy this look, simply blow out your strands with a round brush and add the tiniest amount of saltwater spray for a great finishing touch.

 Like big hair?
 Scroll right this way.
-Maximum volume at the roots and curly ends make a very feminine and stylish downdo whether for every day wear or for a special occasion.
+Maximum volume at the roots and curly ends make a very feminine and stylish down-do perfect for every day wear or for a special occasion.

-When you have shorter layers, hairstyles for long hair are far more unattainable, right?
-After all, you can’t curl those cheek long strands.
-Wrong.
-So wrong.
-On the contrary, twisting the shortest layers of your long hair can offer some cool texture and body around your face.
-This hairstyle would look equally great at a formal gala or a little girls party.
-And, as an added bonus, this option is a great way to pick up all the subtle tones of your highlighted hair.
+If you’re wondering how to style your shortest layers, look no further.
+Curling the shortest layers creates some cool texture and body around your face.
+This hairstyle would look equally great at a formal gala or on a girls’ night out.
+As an added bonus, this is a great way to pick up all the subtle tones of your highlighted hair.

 #57: Smooth Layers

 The best part about long layered hairstyles?
-They can look great regardless of the natural texture of your hair.
-Sure, most of us like to add a subtle curl to any style; however, there’s something so undeniably chic about a sleek do, especially when you’re sporting some flawlessly angled layers.
-Keep the flyaway hairs at bay for this option by applying some de-frizzing serum.
+They look great regardless if they’re worn curly or straight.
+Sure, most of us like to add a subtle curl; however, there’s something so undeniably chic about a sleek ‘do, especially when you’re sporting some flawless, angled layers.
+Keep the flyaway hairs at bay by applying some de-frizzing serum.

-Haven’t most girls – yourself included – wanted voluminous, princess-worthy hair since the dawn of time?
-Fortunately, a set of long layers will not crush your grooming dreams.
-On the contrary, strands of varied lengths can offer your hair a fairytale-like charm.
-The secret for this look?
+Do you want voluminous, princess-worthy hair?
+A set of long layers can help you realize your fairy tale hair dreams.
+The secret to this look?
 Curl each section of your hair to create large ringlets, secure with some extra-hold hairspray and then gently run your fingers through each curl.

 #59: Textured Long Layers

 Calling all ladies with wavy hair: you too can rock some stratified strands.
-Regardless of the length, this layered do will instantly give your waves a beachy flair.
-But don’t worry if you aren’t blessed with naturally rippled locks: simply spritz loads of saltwater spray on when your hair is wet and let it air dry.
+Regardless of the length, this layered ‘do will instantly give your waves a beachy flair.
+Don’t worry if you aren’t blessed with naturally rippled locks: simply spritz some salt water spray on wet hair and let it air dry.

 #60: Formal Curly Hairdo

-Sure, layered locks look great straight; however, this style is equally pretty curly.
-And, if you’re heading to a formal event, what better way to spice up your do than creating some volume?
+Sure, layered locks look great straight; however, this style is equally pretty when curly.
+If you’re heading to a formal event, what better way to spice up your ‘do than with some volume?
 Upgrade this haircut with a subtle balayage to complete your stylish look.

 #61: Classy Layers For U-Shaped Cut

 While we have no doubts that long layers are a great option, we understand some of your hesitations.
-For starters, it takes some time to grow out, which is of course true.
-And you may be thinking a simple blowout won’t look as polished as it does with your blunt chop.
-That’s where you’re wrong, dear reader.
-When dried with a round brush and some smoothing cream, those texture-boosting layers are becoming unexpectedly refined.
-And in this instance, they also create a cool U silhouette.
+For starters, it takes some time to grow out, and you may be worried that your blowout won’t look as polished as it does with your blunt chop.
+But, when dried with a round brush and some smoothing cream, those texture-boosting layers are refined to create a cool U silhouette.

-With The Bachelor season 20 still on the brain, you may find yourself thinking that this hairstyle for long hair looks just like contestant Amanda’s locks: the coloring, length and smooth waves.
+We know what you’re thinking.
+The coloring, length, and the smooth waves look just like season 20’s contestant Amanda’s locks on The Bachelor.
 We couldn’t agree more.
-Boasting ombre hair isn’t always easy, but these long layers definitely make the color change look natural (and even covetable).
-And when paired with ethereal curls?
-All the better.
+Ombre hair isn’t always easy to pull off, but these long layers definitely make the color change look natural and enviable.
+And when paired with ethereal curls, it’s all the better.

 #63: Brown Blonde Hair with Long Layers

-Ombre hairstyles have been all the rage lately.
-But if you don’t want to go all out, you can ease your way into it with soft balayage highlights.
-Long hair layers are the best to relieve thick locks off the excessive bulk and to add movement and volume to thinner strands.
+Ombre is all the rage lately, but if you don’t want to go all out, you can ease your way into it with soft balayage highlights.
+Long layers are the best to relieve thick locks of excessive bulk and to add movement and volume to thinner strands.